hyprland-community/pyprland/site/layout_center.md

 ### `on_new_client`

-Defaults to `"foreground"`.
+Defaults to `"focus"`.

 Changes the behavior when a new window opens, possible options are:

-- "foreground" to make the new window the main window
+- "focus" (or "foreground") to make the new window the main window
 - "background" to make the new window appear in the background
 - "close" to stop the centered layout when a new window opens